-How to Enable Intel Virtualization Technology to Use VMware or VirtualBox
+How to Enable Intel Virtualization Technology on Desktop & Laptop PCs

-Virtualization Technology is a processor-related feature available on your desktop or laptop computers.
-This feature must be enabled to use virtualization programs such as VMware Workstation, VirtualBox, and Hyper-V.
+This technology is a processor-related feature available on your desktop or laptop computers.
+This characteristic must be enabled to use virtualization programs such as VMware Workstation, VirtualBox, and Hyper-V.

-How to Activate Virtualization Technology to Use Virtualization Software in PC
+How to Activate Virtualization Technology to Use Software on a PC

-To enable virtualization technology on your computer, your Intel or AMD CPU must first support this feature.
-You can enable Intel or AMD Virtualization Technology after you turn on your computer’s BIOS settings.
+To enable virtualization on your PC, your Intel or AMD CPU must first support this feature.
+You can help with this by enabling the feature on your CPU after opening the BIOS settings.

-If your processor does not support virtualization technology, you may need to purchase a new processor and update your computer.
+If your CPU does not support virtualization technology, you may need to purchase a new one and update your computer.

-It is useful to note that the processor has the virtualization feature when you buy a new pc.
-Or if you have a desktop computer and your CPU does not have the virtualization feature, you need to upgrade your system with a new processor.
+It is helpful to note that the processor has the VTx when you buy a new PC.
+Alternatively, if you have a desktop computer and your CPU lacks this characteristic, you will need to upgrade your system with a new one.

-You can visit the Intel website to check all the features of an Intel processor.
-The following image shows all the information of the Intel Core i7 3632QM processor.
+You can visit its website to check all the features of Intel hardware.
+The following image displays all the information about the Core i7-3632QM.

 Intel Official Website

-You can see from the image below that Intel Virtualization Technology is available.
+As shown in the image below, Intel VTx Technology is available.

 Checking CPU VTx Support